 The benefits of an Art Gallery Tour

-- This is a free activity that can be enjoyed in any weather – even on a rainy day.
+- This is a free activity that can be enjoyed in any weather – even in winter, or on a rainy autumn day.

-- Visitors help to support and encourage Penticton’s growing art scene.
+- You can help to support Penticton’s growing art scene.

-- Emerging artists are able to reach to audiences, and hear feedback on their art.
+- Meet emerging artists and feedback on their art.